 “Every artefact has a story, but behind each one, there is the story of discovery”.

-ArchaeoFox – Exploring the World Through the Past is simply an Archaeological research/adventure blog.
-While undergoing a PhD at UCD School of Archaeology, Stephen will use this blog to share his research over the next four years through photography, descriptive articles and video production.
+ArchaeoFox – Exploring the World Through the Past is simply an Archaeological research/travel blog.
+Through the course of his PhD at UCD School of Archaeology, Stephen will use this blog to share his research over the next five years through photography, descriptive articles and videos.

 Since completing his BA and MA at University College Dublin, Archaeology has taken Stephen to many unusual and fascinating places; to the Bronze-Age palaces of the Mediterranean; sites throughout Europe, from to the Palaeolithic to Early Iron-Age; across the Alps of Northern Italy; to the museums, lakes and woodlands of Canada and North American.
 More recently, he has spent time at the Lofotr Viking Museum in Northern Norway, practising his skills as a primitive technologist and bow-maker, teaching experimental archaeology and sailing Viking longships high above the Arctic Circle.